Marion Howard Brazier: Writer

-Until 1889, she labored under the disadvantage of a very delicate physique.
-While in California, she supplied the local and New England papers with breezy specials on many topics. was extremely varied.
-While travelling, she acted as special correspondent for papers in nearly every part of the country.
-This business she systematized, and made into a syndicate in the years when syndicates were very popular, and realized much financial gain from her venture.
+Until 1889, her health was delicate.
+In California, she supplied the local and New England papers with specials on many topics.
+While traveling, she acted as special correspondent for papers in nearly every part of the country.
+This business she systematized, and made into a syndicate in the years when syndicates were very popular, and made a significant amount of money from her venture.
 At that time, she was supplying as many as 60-80 newspapers a week with a letter.

-Brazier conducted a clipping bureau with a specialty in personal clippings about persons prominent in society and in notes and reports relating to women's clubs and patriotic societies.
+Brazier conducted a clipping bureau with a specialty in personal clippings about persons prominent in society.
+The bureau also provided notes and reports relating to women's clubs and patriotic societies.
 She was for a long time society and club editor of the Boston Sunday Post, regular contributor to the Boston Evening Transcript, editor of a New York City society magazine, and space writer for innumerable newspapers.
-In addition to being a journalist, she was a biographer of many noted people.
+In addition to being a journalist, she was a biographer.

 Her writing was largely devoted to patriotic matters.
 The Patriotic Review, an example of historical literature, was founded by Brazier in 1898.
 She was its editor and publisher, and it had a good circulation before it collapsed in 1904.
 In that same year, she served as the society editor of the Boston Journal, and was a regular contributor to the Sunday Herald and the Globe.